SquilliamX/Smart-Contract-Lottery-2024/notes.md

 ### Deploying on ZK-SYNC

 #### Running a local zkSync test node using Docker, and deploying a smart contract to the test node.
-to learn more, learn more @ https://github.com/Cyfrin/foundry-simple-storage-cu and at the bottom it has a "zn-Sync" intructions
+to learn more, learn more @ https://github.com/Cyfrin/foundry-simple-storage-cu and at the bottom it has a "zk-Sync" intructions

 run `foundryup-zksync`
 install docker.